Sen-Gupta/nebulagraph/src/dependencies/README.md

-# NebulaGraph Setup
+# NebulaGraph Dependencies

-This folder contains all the infrastructure set## Notes

-- This setup uses Docker containers for NebulaGraph infrastructure only
+This folder contains all the infrastructure setup files for NebulaGraph dependencies.
-- Use `./deps.sh test` to validate all services are running correctly
-- Volumes are persisted between restarts
-- Use `./deps.sh clean` to remove all data and start freshs for NebulaGraph dependencies.

 ## Structure